iric-soft/km/km/tools/README.rst

 * Abnormal: estimated expression level for the mutated allele (coverage)
 * Normal: estimated expression level for the target
 * Ratio: estimated ratio for the mutated allele represented by this path
-* Min coverage: Min k-mer count of all k-mers in the path
+* Min_coverage: Min k-mer count of all k-mers in the path
 * Variant: A description of the variant in the format: deleted_bases/inserted_bases
 * Target: name of the target sequence examined
 * Info: supplementary information regarding the quantification method.
-* Sequence: sequence of the mutated path
+* Variant_sequence: sequence of the mutated path
-* Reference sequence: target sequence used
+* Reference_sequence: target sequence used

 ------------
 linear_kmin: